carbonplan/sai-downscaling/docs/methods/pipeline-architecture.md

 | `coiled` | [Coiled](https://coiled.io) batch API | $0.1089 (EC2 plus a $0.05 platform fee) |
 | `local` | Sequential, in the current process | none |

-Deploys use `aws-batch`.
+Our deploys use `aws-batch`.
 The output is identical either way, because both remote executors run the same `saidownscale.batch_runner` entry point against the same config payload.

-### Config delivery differs between the two
+### Config delivery differs between the 2 remote executors

 Coiled Batch sets a distinct `CONFIG_JSON` per task through `map_over_task_var_dicts`.
 AWS Batch array jobs cannot vary the environment per child, since every child shares one job definition and one set of container overrides, and only `AWS_BATCH_JOB_ARRAY_INDEX` differs.

 The AWS Batch path therefore writes one manifest to S3 per submission and has each child read its own entry by index.
 Manifest entries are byte-identical to the `CONFIG_JSON` payload, so `batch_runner` needs a new way to obtain the dict, not a new way to parse it.
 A wave of exactly one task skips the manifest and carries `CONFIG_JSON` directly, because `arrayProperties.size` must be at least 2.

 ### Success is decided by the cache, never the exit code

 A task can exit zero without producing output, so both remote executors sweep `ArtifactCache` after the job finishes and raise if any config is missing its artifact.
 Cache presence is proof only for artifacts the run itself created, which is every one of them unless `--force` is set.
 Under `--force` the artifacts found may predate the job, so those additionally require the job to have reported success.

 ### Coiled architecture

 The sequence below is the Coiled path specifically.
-The AWS Batch path differs only in how a task receives its config, described above, and in submitting an array job in place of a set of per-task VMs.
+The AWS Batch path differs only in how a task receives its config, described above, and in submitting an array job in place of a set of per-task virtual machines (VMs).

 ```mermaid
 sequenceDiagram